 A disturbance detection algorithm is used to enhance security and to improve transient response.
-Conditions for a disturbance include the magnitude of zero sequence current, the magnitude of negative sequence current, and changes in positive, negative, or zero sequence current.
-When a disturbance is detected, the phaselet computation is reset and fault detection is enabled.
+Conditions to detect a disturbance include the magnitude of zero-sequence current, the magnitude of negative-sequence current, and changes in positive, negative, or zero-sequence current.
+Normally, differential protection is performed using a full-cycle Fourier transform.
+Continuous use of a full-cycle Fourier means that some pre-fault data is also used for computation - this may lead to a slowdown in the operation of the differential function.
+To improve operating time, the window is resized to the half-cycle Fourier once a disturbance is detected, thus removing pre-fault data.

-8.1.7 FAULT DETECTION
+8.1.6 FAULT DETECTION

 Normally, the sum of the current phasors from all terminals is zero for each phase at every terminal.
-A fault is detected for a phase when the sum of the current phasors from each terminal for that phase falls outside of a dynamic elliptical restraint boundary for that phase, based on a statistical analysis.
-The severity of the fault is computed from covariance parameters and the sum of the current phasor for each phase as follows.
+A fault is detected for a phase when the sum of the current phasors from each terminal for that phase falls outside of a dynamic elliptical restraint boundary for that phase.
+The severity of the fault is computed as follows for each phase.